Chapter 5: API authentication, part 2 (OAuth)

 In Chapter 4, we mentioned most websites use a username and password for authentication credentials.
-We also discussed how reusing these credentials for API access is insecure, so APIs often require a different set of credentials from the ones used to login to the website.
+We also discussed how reusing these credentials for API access isn't secure, so APIs often require a different set of credentials from the ones used to log in to a website.
 A common example is API keys.
-In this chapter, we look at another solution, Open Authorization (OAuth), which is becoming the most widely used authentication scheme on the web.
+In this chapter, we look at another solution, open authorization (OAuth), which is becoming the most widely used authentication scheme on the web.

-If you've ever had to enter a product key for new software or to activate a warranty, you know typing a long sequence of random characters into a form field like the one above makes for a poor user-experience.
-First, you have to find the required the key.
-Sure, it was right in your inbox when you bought the software, but a year later, you're scrambling to find it (What email was it sent from?
+If you've ever had to enter a product key for new software or to activate a warranty, you know typing a long sequence of random characters into a form field makes for a poor user experience.
+First, you have to find the required key.
+Sure, it was right in your inbox when you bought the software, but a year later, you're scrambling to find it.
+(What email was it sent from?
 Which email did I use to register?!)
-Once located, you have to enter the darned thing perfectly—making a typo or missing a single character will result in failure, or might even get you locked out of your unregistered software!
+Once located, you have to enter the darned thing perfectly—making a typo or missing a single character will result in failure or might even get you locked out of your unregistered software.

 Forcing users to work with API keys is a similarly poor experience.
-Typos are a common problem and it requires the user to do part of the setup between the client and server manually.
-The user must obtain the key from the server, then give it to the client.
+Typos are a common problem, and the process requires users to do part of the setup between the client and server manually.
+Users must obtain the key from the server, then give it to the client.
 For tools meant to automate work, surely there's a better solution.

-Enter OAuth.
+Enter: OAuth.
 Automating the key exchange is one of the main problems OAuth solves.
 It provides a standard way for the client to get a key from the server by walking the user through a simple set of steps.
-From the user's perspective, all OAuth requires is entering credentials.
+All users have to do is enter their credentials.
 Behind the scenes, the client and server are chattering back and forth to get the client a valid key.
 An increasingly popular (and convenient) example of this is using a Google login agent to sign in to a non-Google website, like Reddit (or Zapier).

-There are currently two versions of OAuth, aptly named OAuth 1 and OAuth 2.
+There are currently two versions of OAuth, aptly named OAuth 1.0 and OAuth 2.0.
 Understanding the steps in each is necessary to be able to interact with APIs that use them for authentication.
-Since they share a common workflow, we will walk through the steps of OAuth 2, then point out the ways in which OAuth 1 differs.
+Since they share a common workflow, we'll walk through the steps of OAuth 2.0, then point out the ways in which OAuth 1.0 differs.

 To get started, we first need to know the cast of characters involved in an OAuth exchange:

 Next, we need to give a quick disclaimer.
-One goal of OAuth 2 is to allow businesses to adapt the authentication process to their needs.
+One goal of OAuth 2.0 is to allow businesses to adapt the authentication process to their needs.
 Due to this extendable nature, APIs can have slightly different steps.
 The workflow shown below is a common one found among web-based apps.
-Mobile and desktop applications might use slight variations on this process.
+Mobile and desktop applications might use slight variations in this process.

 The client sends the user over to the server's website, along with a URL that the server will send the user back to once the user authenticates, called the callback URL.